-The school will use the grant to support these groups, which comprise pupils with a range of different abilities, to narrow any achievement gaps between them and their peers.
+We will use the grant to support the children eligible for Pupil Premium, which comprise of pupils with a range of different abilities, to narrow any achievement gaps between them and their peers.
 We also recognise that not all pupils eligible for pupil premium funding will have lower attainment than their peers.
 In such cases, the grant will be used to help improve pupils' progress and attainment so that they can reach their full potential.